adamcharnock/lightbus/docs/alternatives.rst

 -  Nameko is aimed specifically at microservices
 -  Definition of APIs is very Service-oriented (this makes sense for microservices)
--  Potential performance improvements to be gained from combining AMQP + ZeroMQ
--  Could be spare for better debugging & developer tools
+-  Could be space for improved debugging & developer tools

 Learnings from Nameko
 ~~~~~~~~~~~~~~~~~~~~~